-MRCP(UK) and Specialty Certificate Examinations Pass Rates by Gender and Ethnicity - 2019
+MRCP(UK) and Specialty Certificate Examinations Pass Rates by Gender and Ethnicity 2021

 Information about all the MRCP(UK) and Specialty Certificate Examination pass rates are updated on our website (www.mrcpuk.org) shortly after each exam has taken place.
 This report sets out data about the proportions of key groups of candidates (UK graduates, UK trainees etc) who are passing our exams.
-We aim to give candidates important feedback and be open and transparent.
-The MRCP(UK) Management Board agreed in 2011 that an annual report setting out the pass rates for candidates of all our exams according to their gender and ethnicity should be publicly available.
+We aim to give candidates useful feedback and be open and transparent.
+The MRCP(UK) Management Board agreed in 2011 that an annual report setting out the pass rates for candidates of all our exams according to their gender and ethnicity should be publicly available and since then we publish this information annually.